ZkPrimeDev/ZkPrimeDashboard/README.md

 # ZkPrimeDashboard
-dashboard for setting & monitoring
+This repository is ONLY the dashboard UI for developers